PDAL/PDAL/doc/stages/writers.tiledb.rst

 filters
   JSON array or object of compression filters for either `coords` or `attributes` of the form {coords/attributename : {"compression": name, compression_options: value, ...}} [Optional]

+timestamp
+  Sets the TileDB timestamp for this write

 .. include:: writer_opts.rst

 By default TileDB will use the following set of compression filters for coordinates and attributes;